gwannon/ideasRoleras/NotResponding/NotRespondingEN.md

 Ports do not have location dice.

-### Quarantine Sectors ~~❲☰❳~~
+### Quarantine Sector ~~❲☰❳~~

-**Description:** Imagine corridors and corridors of tiny light cells crammed with all kinds of software, from dangerous viruses that stop you from screaming and threatening to tiny scripts, frightened in the corner of their cells, unaware of why they’re here.
-Every so often, the antivirus programs bring in a new prisoner or take another one for interrogation, or, if they’re lucky, even get them out.
+**Description:** Imagine corridors and corridors of tiny light cells crammed with all kinds of software, from dangerous viruses that stop you from screaming and threatening to tiny scripts, frightened in the corner of their cells, unaware of why they are here.
+Every so often, the antivirus programs bring in a new prisoner or take another one for interrogation, or, if they are lucky, even get them out.

 In a central plaza, connected to all the corridors, is a magnetic pit.
 Those considered viruses and malware are thrown into it to be purged from the system.

-The guards, if they have proof that you’re infected, can take you to the central plaza where they try to refactor your code and clean it of viruses.
+The guards, if they have proof that you are infected, can take you to the central plaza where they try to refactor your code and clean it of viruses.
 If, after a painful process, they succeed, you are free.
-If they don’t, the next step is the magnetic pit.
+If they do not, the next step is the magnetic pit.

 **The quarantine sector location die is used to detect virus-infected software**, on the one hand, and **to try to cure the infection on the other**.
 Once the infection has spread completely, it can only be used to eliminate the infected software and prevent it from spreading to other computers.